elasalle/PASCO/README.md

 - `sknetwork` (only for Louvain)
 - `graphtools` (only for MDL)

+To run PASCO, follow the instruction below. \
 In a terminal, go into the `PASCO` folder, and run the following commands :
 - `conda create -n pasco -c conda-forge graph-tool`
 - `conda activate pasco`